Bipartite causal inference with interference, time series data, and a random network: Additional Simulations

 In \cref{fig:appendix-new1-2}, we see that the three extended matching estimators are close to unbiased for the true causal effect (which is equal to 1).
-Any residual bias is due to residual covariate imbalance.
-The bias of the three matching estimators based on the extended algorithms is $ -0.08$ for Matching 1-1, $-0.10$ for Matching 1-1/2, and $-0.09$ for Matching 1/2.
-Since bias can affect coverage rates, we compare coverage of 95\% intervals of the extended matching estimators, with the results of the standard estimators under tuning parameters $(\delta, \delta', \epsilon)= (2, 0.1, 6)$ which show similar bias (see \cref{tab:sims_tuning}, bias $-0.09$ for Matching 1-1, $-0.09$ for Matching 1-1/2, and $-0.08$ for Matching 1-2).
-The coverage rate for the extended 1-1, 1-1/2, and 1/2 estimators is 95.4\%, 93.0\%, and 92.8\%, respectively, somewhat lower than the corresponding coverage rates of the standard 1-1, 1-1/2, and 1/2 matching estimators (included in \cref{tab:sims_tuning}) which are equal to 95.2\%, 96.2\% and 97.6\%, respectively.
-We suspect that the extended estimators have coverage rate below 95\% due to the minor amount of bias, and we expect that they will have closer to nominal coverage compared to the standard matching estimators in unbiased scenarios.
+The bias of the three estimators based on the extended algorithms is $ 0$ for the 1-1 algorithm, $-0.04$ for the 1-1/2 algorithm, and $-0.05$ for the 1-2 algorithm.
+Any residual bias is most likely due to residual covariate imbalance. {Since bias can affect coverage rates, we compare coverage of 95\% intervals of the extended matching estimators, with the results of the standard estimators under tuning parameters $(\delta, \delta', \epsilon)= (2, 0.05, 6)$ which show similar bias (see \cref{tab:sims_tuning}, bias equal to $-0.06$ for all three estimators). } The coverage rate for the extended 1-1, 1-1/2, and 1-2 estimators is equal to 97.2\%, 95.4\%, and 95.0\%, respectively, closer to the nominal level compared to the corresponding coverage rates of the standard 1-1, 1-1/2, and 1-2 estimators (included in \cref{tab:sims_tuning}) which are equal to 99.2\%, 99\% and 97.8\%, respectively. }

 However, even though inference might be closer to the nominal level (rather than being conservative) when the extended estimators are employed, they might suffer due to small number of matches depending on the value of $\delta''$.
-Even with $\delta'' = 0.25$, the proportion of matched exposed time periods decreases significantly (compared to the algorithms that do not impose constraints within each match) to 19.7\%, 30.5\%, and 19.9\% for Extended 1-1, Extended 1-1/2, and Extended 1-2, respectively (compared to 85.8\%, 85.8\% and 61\% for standard 1-1, 1-1/2, and 1/2 matching, respectively).
-We can conclude that the extending matching that incorporates the within-match adjustment has the benefit of coverage that is closer to the nominal level, but suffers from a lower proportion of matched exposed time periods, which might lead to higher overall uncertainty.
+Even with $\delta'' = 0.25$, the proportion of matched exposed time periods decreases significantly (compared to the algorithms that do not impose constraints within each match) to 10.8\%, 21.3\%, and 12.6\% for the Extended 1-1, Extended 1-1/2, and Extended 1-2 algorithm, respectively {(compared to 63.1\%, 63.2\% and 23.7\% for the standard 1-1, 1-1/2, and 1-2 algorithm, respectively)}.